Identification of Child Penalties: Identification of the Effect of Parenthood on the Gender Earnings Ratio

 \end{theorem}

 The proof is provided in Appendix~\ref{sec:app_ident_proofs}.
 A sketch of the proof is as follows.
-The gender earnings ratio under the realized treatment $\rho(d,d,a)$ is identified directly from observed data by consistency, while the counterfactual ratio $\rho(d,\infty,a)$ is identified via the gender ratio of $\delta_{\mathrm{APO}}$ under Assumption~\ref{A.ntd_pt}.
+The gender earnings ratio under the realized treatment $\rho(d)$ is identified directly from observed data by consistency, while the counterfactual ratio $\rho(\infty)$ is identified via the gender ratio of $\delta_{\mathrm{APO}}$ under Assumption~\ref{A.ntd_pt}.

-Theorem~\ref{thm:ntd_new_estimand} has a direct implication for applied work: when NTD holds, researchers should target $\Delta\rho(d,a)$ rather than the gender gap in normalized effects.
-Importantly, this is not merely a fallback.
-The estimand $\Delta\rho(d,a)$ quantifies how parenthood affects gender inequality in the labor market, the core question motivating the child penalty literature.

-\iparagraph{5.1.2 Estimation} Estimation follows directly from Theorem~\ref{thm:ntd_new_estimand}: replace population expectations with sample means to obtain estimates for the observed earnings ratio and the $\delta_{\mathrm{APO}}$ gender ratio, then difference to construct the estimator $\widehat{\Delta\rho}(d,a)$.
-For inference, I derive clustered standard errors based on the estimator's influence function (Appendix~\ref{sec:appendix_no_covariates}).
-This approach yields analytical, cluster-robust standard errors.
-To facilitate application, I developed an \textsf{R} package, \href{https://dorleventer.github.io/childpen}{\texttt{childpen}}.
+Estimation follows directly from Theorem~\ref{thm:ntd_new_estimand}: replace population expectations with sample means to obtain estimates for the observed earnings ratio and the $\delta_{\mathrm{APO}}$ gender ratio, then difference the two ratios to construct the final estimator.
+For inference, I derive clustered standard errors based on the estimator's influence function in Appendix~\ref{sec:appendix_no_covariates}.

-\iparagraph{5.1.3 Relationship between the Causal Estimands} The relationship between the new causal estimand, the effect of parenthood on the gender earnings ratio, and the conventional causal estimand, the gender gap in normalized effects, can be expressed as:\footnote{The derivation of this expression is provided in the proof of Theorem~\ref{thm:ntd_new_estimand}.}

-\eqref{eq:ntd_base_to_alt} shows the new estimand $\Delta\rho(d,a)$ equals the conventional estimand $\theta(f,d,a) - \theta(m,d,a)$ multiplied by a rescaling factor that depends on the counterfactual gender earnings ratio ($\rho(d,\infty,a)$) and men's normalized effect ($\theta(m,d,a)$).
-When $\rho(d,\infty,a)$ is smaller than one and male effects are close to zero or positive, the new estimand will be smaller in absolute value than the conventional estimand.
-While I cannot validate effects for males, I can provide descriptive evidence on the counterfactual gender earnings ratio using pre-treatment data, presented below.